Kazakh Soviet Socialist Republic: Economy

 After the war, the Virgin Lands Campaign was started in 1953.
-This was led by Nikita Khrushchev, with the goal of developing the vast lands of the republic and helping to boost Soviet agricultural yields.
-However it did not work as promised, the campaign was eventually abandoned in the 1960s.
+This was led by Nikita Khrushchev, with the goal of developing the previously uncultivated lands of the republic and helping to boost Soviet agricultural yields.
+However, since it did not work as promised, the campaign was eventually abandoned in the 1960s.
+The Kazakh SSR did eventually become a key regional producer of wheat, beet and cotton.